swimlane/pyattck/docs/index.md

 * Techniques, Actors, and Tools (if applicable) now have collected data from third-party resources that are accessible via properties on a technique.
 For more detailed information about these features, please view the following  [External Datasets](dataset/dataset.md)
 * You can update/sync the external datasets by calling the `update()` method on an `Attck` object.
 By default it will check for updates every 30 days.
 * You can specify a local file path for the MITRE ATT&CK Enterprise Framework json, Generated Dataset, and/or a config.yml file.
-* You can retrieve, if available, a image_logo of an actor or alternatively a ascii_logo will be generated.
+* You can retrieve, if available, a image_logo of an actor or alternatively an ascii_logo will be generated.
 * You can also search the external dataset for external commands that are similar using the `search_commands` method.

 ## Installation